-In this essay, I will assume that a polity features the practice of legitimate opposition when opponents of the political status quo can seek changes to the current government or policy via a regularized form of political competition.
-Using this definition, I will assess whether Athens featured the practice.
-By government, I do not mean the entire constitutional set-up, but the individuals who hold power within the regime at any given time.
-By regularized form of competition, I mean repeated, rule-based, non-violent, forms of political contestation.
-There are many justifiable ways of opposing power holders, of engaging in political contestation.
-Posting on Facebook, taking part in a public debate, voting and protesting in the streets are just a few examples.
+form of competition, I mean repeated, rule-based, nonviolent forms of political contestation.
+There are many justifiable ways of opposing power holders and engaging in political contestation.
+Posting on Facebook, taking part in a public debate, voting, and protesting in the streets are just a few examples.
 I will assume that the practice of "legitimate opposition" refers to a specific subset of oppositional activity: the pursuit of official power via a regularized process.
 By implication, though dissident activity in contemporary China may be legitimate, it is not evidence of the practice of legitimate opposition.
-Similarly, it is not difficult to imagine a regime that allows its citizens to speak freely, to dissent and even vote, without abiding real competition for influence.
+Similarly, it is not difficult to imagine a regime that allows its citizens to speak freely, to dissent, and even vote, without abiding real competition for influence.

 My definition of legitimate opposition is minimalist.
-As Robert Dahl found when he studied the practice in the 1960s, politics take a confoundingly diverse set of approaches to fostering and managing political competition (Dahl 1966, xviii).
-Given that diversity, an overloaded definition of legitimate opposition would thwart productive comparison.
-We might decide, for example, that an official opposition is a necessary element of legitimate opposition.
+As Robert Dahl found when he studied the practice in the 1960s, polities take a confoundingly diverse set of approaches to fostering and managing political competition (Dahl 1966, xviii).
+Given that diversity, an overloaded definition of legitimate opposition would thwart productive comparison.8 We might decide, for example, that an official opposition is a necessary element of legitimate opposition.
 But many regimes featuring regular political competition, including the United States, do not boast official oppositions.
 I omit political parties or a fixed government from my definition.
 Societies lacking these institutions might feature regular forms of competition, forms of competition that can generate the kinds of benefits we associate with legitimate opposition.
-And those societies might feature forms of competition that carry familiar disadvantages-e.g. the possibility that regulated rivalry will escape its boundaries and lead to violence or other maladies.
+And those societies might feature forms of competition that carry familiar disadvantages-for example, the possibility that regulated rivalry will escape its boundaries and lead to violence or other maladies.
 In other words, these societies might face a familiar puzzle: how to gain the benefits of opposition while minimizing its costs.
 If that is plausible, then examining the regulatory strategies employed by those societies might prove intellectually valuable.
 Those potentially profitable inquiries, I believe, should not be avoided because of our preconceptions about legitimate opposition.
 Similarly, legitimate opposition is often associated with democracy, but I have not included democracy or its many cognate features (such as a broad franchise) in my definition of legitimate opposition.
 This allows me to avoid conflating the practices or arguing by definitional fiat.
 We can seriously consider whether some democracies, like Athens, may not have featured the practice.
-We can also consider whether non-democratic regimes do.
+We can also consider whether nondemocratic regimes do.
 Given the explosion of research on the often-competitive life of autocracies, I believe a minimal definition makes sense.